kevinwatson/yamaha-tw200-history-book/040-chapter-03.md

 Because the TW200 fits in the dual-sport category, it can be compared to other dual-sport bikes, dirt bikes, and road bikes.
 When compared to the competition, the TW200 fails in a number of ways.
 It's low gear ratio hurts its rankings for road use, it's small engine and low ground clearance hurts its rankings for off road and dual-sport use, but it finds its niche for riders who want to do more off roading than on road but don't mind that it takes a little longer to get there.

 In 2002 the Suzuki RV200 VanVan was released in North America.
-It has looks similar to the TW200 with a smaller diameter but wider tire in the back.
+It looks similar to the TW200 with a smaller diameter tire in the front and a wider tire in the back.
 Stock tires on the RV200 are street, not knobby like the TW200.
-Its engine is similar in size and it's also street legal.
+Its engine is similar in size and the VanVan is also street legal.

+For off-roading, Yamaha's own BW200 with a similar square headlight look and wide tires was a competing product until it was discontinued in 1989.

 ## Resources